Gunther-Schulz/rclone-bisync-manager/README.md

 If no job names are specified, all active jobs will be synced.

-### System Tray Application

-To start the system tray application:
+### Adding Sync Jobs

+To add sync jobs to the queue while the daemon is running:

 ```
-rclone-bisync-manager-tray [options]
+rclone-bisync-manager add-sync [job1] [job2] ...
 ```

-Options:

-- `--icon-style <1|2>`: Choose between two different icon styles (default: 1)
-- `--icon-thickness <value>`: Set the thickness of the icon lines (default: 40)

-This provides a convenient way to monitor sync status and control the daemon.
-The system tray icon changes color and shape to indicate the current status of the sync jobs.
+This command allows you to manually trigger sync jobs without stopping the daemon.

 ## Desktop Integration